Mónica Carrillo: Biography

 She was transferred co-reading the Noticias Fin de Semana with Prats broadcast at 9:00 pm starting on 9 September 2014, and she began collaborating with Juan Ramón Lucas and Carlos Alsina Álvarez on the Onda Cero radio programme Más de uno as the current affairs correspondent in September 2016.
 Carrillo joined the team that presented the LaSexta programme En busca de la longevidad in which she travelled to Japan to discuss the Asian nation and the science world.
 She was selected to promote the Gallina Blanca brand on television until December 2017.
 Carrillo participated in the first series of the singing competition Mask Singer: Adivina quién canta as a guest masked singer on its third episode, performing Adele's song Someone Like You to "break down mental walls".

 She also began a career in writing through authoring micro-stories on Twitter and had considered writing stories with more than 140 characters.
 In 2014, Carrillo published her first novel, La Luz de Candela.
 Her second novel, Olvidé decirte quiero, was published two years later.
 In 2017, Carrillo published a complication book of Twitter micro-stories called El tiempo Todo Locura.
 She published her third novel, La vida desnuda, in 2020.

 Personal life

-She has been in a relationship with the singer Vanesa Martín Mata since 2019.
+She was in a relationship with the singer Vanesa Martín Mata from 2019 until 2022.
 Carillo mainly keeps her private life discreet from the public and is shy.
 In 2020, she was diagnosed with the skin cancer basal cell carcinoma on her nose that was later removed with precision surgery.